Republic of Seychelles

 Attorney General--Anthony Fernando

-(simultaneously accredited to the United Nations, the United States, and Canada)
+Ambassador Claude Morel, resident in New York, is simultaneously accredited to the United Nations, the United States, and Canada.

 In 2002, Seychelles had a defense force (Seychelles People's Defence Forces) of about 800 army personnel, including 300 in the presidential protection unit.
 The army has one infantry battalion and two artillery elements.
 Paramilitary forces include a national guard consisting of 1,000 people and a coast guard estimated at 250 and divided into two divisions, the naval wing and security or infantry division.

 The Seychelles Coast Guard (SCG), which was created in 1992, assumes many of the maritime roles commonly associated with the U.S. Coast Guard.
 They recently acquired responsibility for search and rescue for vessel incidents as well as environmental protection from the Port and Marine Services Division.
-SCG has several operational vessels: the Russian-built Fortune, the Italian-built Andromache, the Scorpio, two Indian manufactured vessels, four Motor Life Boats, and the luxury yacht Gemini that also is used as the presidential yacht.
+SCG has four ship operational vessels: the Russian-built Fortune, the Italian-built Andromache, the Scorpio, and the luxury yacht Gemini that also is used as the presidential yacht.
+All of their vessels are past their life expectancy.

 The air wing of the defense force separated from the coast guard in 1997 and does not have any dedicated aircraft, but it sometimes supplies pilots and aircrews to fly search and rescue missions.
 Their primary duty is to train pilots.
 The Island Development Corporation (IDC) maintains the pool of aircraft, using them for sources of income by chartering them out.
 The aircraft inventory includes one Caravan F-406, one Defender, one Cessna 150, and one Beech 1900.